github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ### Add code to clone a repository

-To clone a repository, the code will use your {% data variables.product.prodname_github_app %}'s permissions and the Octokit SDK to create an installation token for your app (`x-access-token:<token>`) and use it in the following clone command:
+To clone a repository, the code will use your {% data variables.product.prodname_github_app %}'s permissions and the Octokit SDK to create an installation token for your app (`x-access-token:TOKEN`) and use it in the following clone command:

 ```shell
 git clone https://x-access-token:TOKEN@github.com/OWNER/REPO.git